Powningville, California

-Powningville is a former settlement in El Dorado County, California.
+Powningville is a former settlement in El Dorado County, California, United States.
 It was located 3 mi to 4 mi east-northeast of Pilot Hill.
 Amos Bowman's map of the Georgetown Divide in El Dorado County shows a single tunnel owned by the Fairmount Copper Mining Company in the hill north of the town.
-Sometime before 1883, Powningville was involved in a dispute with the Nevada state government about a state prison.
+Sometime before 1883, Powningville was involved in a dispute with the Nevada state government regarding a state prison.